Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ### 2025-08-12T21:14:03-05:00 (48.31543, -91.11356) 1365 feet Camp on Koko Falls Portage

-It was getting dark, so we made camp at around 19:20 on a marginal site near Koko Falls, just off the portage.
+It was getting dark, so we made camp at around 19:20 on a &ldquo;Fort Necessity&rdquo;near Koko Falls, a short distance off the portage.

 We've been the tent for a few minutes.
 If only we've been here a few tens of minutes earlier so we could've done things like our brush teeth.